 Dr. Keating is an Associate Professor of Transplant Research in the Division of Transplantation at The University of Pennsylvania.
-He trained as a molecular geneticist with a focus on discovering and assessing functional impacts of genomic polymorphisms and biomarkers on human disease.
+He trained as a molecular geneticist with a focus on discovering and assessing the functional impacts of genomic polymorphisms and biomarkers on human disease.
 He has led several large genomics consortium studies for complex disease phenotypes.
-His groups research interests focus on genome-wide association studies (GWAS), whole exome-sequencing, miRNA, mRNA and proteomic/metabolomics of transplant donor and recipient’s genomes, with the aim of using genomic and other biomarkers for the diagnoses and prognoses of post-transplant compilations.
-He is a PI on a number of NIH funded studies including an NIAID U01 study ‘MHC & KIR Sequencing and Association Analyses in the iGeneTRAiN Studies’; an NIAID R01 study “Multiomic Biomarker Discovery and Validation in Heart Transplant Patient Populations” and an NICHD funded 12-site prospective biomarker master reliance study in pediatric kidney transplantation where 450 patients are being for diagnostic and prognostic markers of acute rejection and post-transplant infection (NCT03719339) using urine, DNA and other bio-specimens.
-He has led or co-authored over 145 genomic publications and have given over 100 presentations in 25 countries including numerous national and international conferences.
+His group’s research interests focus on genome-wide association studies (GWAS), whole exome-sequencing, miRNA, mRNA, and proteomics/metabolomics of transplant donor and recipient’s genomes, with the aim of using genomic and other biomarkers for the diagnoses and prognoses of post-transplant compilations.
+He is a PI on a number of NIH funded studies including an NIAID U01 study ‘MHC & KIR Sequencing and Association Analyses in the iGeneTRAiN Studies’; an NIAID R01 study “Multiomic Biomarker Discovery and Validation in Heart Transplant Patient Populations” and an NICHD funded 12-site prospective biomarker master reliance study in pediatric kidney transplantation where 450 patients are tested for diagnostic and prognostic markers that underpin acute rejection and post-transplant infection (NCT03719339) using urine-DNA and other bio-specimens.
+He has led or co-authored over 145 genomic publications and has given over 100 presentations in 25 countries including numerous national and international conferences.

 Ajay K. Israni

 Professor.
-Israni is the Genomic principal investigator for the Genomics studies in long-term deterioration of kidney allograft function (DeKAF), an ongoing multicenter study to define, in grafts with late post transplant dysfunction (“creeping creatinine”), clinicopathologic entities that predict rate of progression of chronic graft dysfunction and graft loss.
+Israni is the Genomic principal investigator for the Genomics studies in long-term deterioration of kidney allograft function (DeKAF), an ongoing multicenter study to define, in grafts with late post-transplant dysfunction (“creeping creatinine”), clinicopathologic entities that predict the rate of progression of chronic graft dysfunction and graft loss.

 Collectively, the participating centers perform over 1,000 renal transplants per year and currently follow over 10,000 transplant patients.
 The genome-wide studies to date in deKAF encompass over 5,500 individuals making it by far the largest transplant genomics study in the United States.